rohithpeddi/SceneSayer/README.md

 Download object_bbox_and_relationship_filtersmall.pkl from [here](https://drive.google.com/file/d/19BkAwjCw5ByyGyZjFo174Oc3Ud56fkaT/view)
-and place in the dataloader folder
+and place it in the data loader folder

 # Setup